MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Background

 \subsection{Agent-based solutions in auto-programming}

-The code that LLMs can generate through a single round of dialogue is often relatively simple.
-To address this limitation, frameworks have been developed that use an LLM as an AI agent combined with specific interaction strategies~\cite{wang2024survey, xi2023rise}.
-For example, ToolCoder~\cite{zhang2023toolcoder} incorporates an API search strategy into the LLM, allowing it to search for the appropriate API online during code generation.
-Similarly, CodeAgent~\cite{zhang2024codeagent} enhances the LLM by integrating tools such as a format checker and code interpreter, in addition to online searching, to mitigate the shortcomings of a single model.
-Additionally, approaches like Self-edit~\cite{zhang2023self} and Self-debug~\cite{chen2023teaching} employ a multi-round dialogue mechanism, guiding the LLM to iteratively optimise the generated code.
-These works demonstrate that, beyond simply training LLMs to enhance their generative capabilities, incorporating well-designed mechanisms and strategies can significantly improve their overall performance.
+The code that LLMs can generate through a single round of dialogue is often relatively simple and lacks the complexity required for auto-programming tasks.
+To address this limitation, frameworks have been developed that use an LLM as an AI agent, enhanced with specific interaction strategies~\cite{wang2024survey, xi2023rise}.
+For instance, ToolCoder~\cite{zhang2023toolcoder} and CodeAgent~\cite{zhang2024codeagent} enhance LLM capabilities by integrating API search, format checkers, and code interpreters, improving functional accuracy and compliance.
+These strategies demonstrate that beyond model training, structured interactions and external tool integration significantly enhance the adaptability of LLMs in complex programming tasks.